 You can prepare for our college placement test by reviewing the sample questions on Sample Practice Tests.
 You will login or create an account to use the practice app.
 You can take a practice test or use “learn as you go,” which gives immediate feedback to each response.

 The tests we provide are Accuplacer Next-Generation Reading, Accuplacer Next-Generation Quantitative Reasoning, Algebra, and Statistics and Accuplacer Next-Generation Advanced Algebra and Functions.

 Can I Retake the Placement Test?

-YES!
-Placement test scores are valid for 10 years, and applicants may retake all or part of the placement test once in a 12-month period.
+Yes!
+Students may retake the placement test after waiting a minimum of one week between attempts of the same section.
 Additional information concerning retesting is located under Placement Testing Policies in the Richmond Community College Student Handbook.